HHL008/Hwanghoe_Lee_RockPaperScissors/README.md

 Pick your weapon and play against the computer - you'll only get a virutal sting if you lose!

+## Prerequisites

-Prerequisites: all you need is Python 3 to play
+All you need is Python 3 to play

 ## Usage

-Clone the project
+Clone the project, <code>cd</code> to your directory/download, and run the game.py file in a python 3 shell.

+## Rules
+Same as the calssic game

+Ppaper covers Rock Scissors cuts Paper Rock smashes Scissors

+Choose your weapon wisely!

+built with Python 3

+Enjoy!

 ## License
 MIT